-Review of the EDR database indicated that no hazardous waste sites, e.g., NPL, CERCLIS, RCRIS-TSD, ERNS, SHWS, LUST or SWF/LF, were identified in the vicinity of the proposed rail line construction.
-The database search revealed one unmappable site within the city limits of Sidney, Illinois.
-This site could not be located because of poor address or geocoding information provided to the state and/or federal databases.
+EDR's database search did not identify any hazardous waste sites or other sites of environmental concern in the vicinity of the proposed rail line construction.
+The database search revealed 7 unmappable sites, two within the city limits of Alexandria and 5 within Madison County.
+These sites could not be located because of poor address or geocoding information provided to the state and/or federal databases.
+Based on observations made during the site visit, these sites are not in or adjacent to the proposed right-of-way.